Over-frock coat

 An over-frock coat is a formal overcoat designed to be worn over a frock coat if needed in cold weather.
 A top-frock coat may also be worn over a frock coat in milder weather.
 Shaped like the body coats popular in the Victorian and Edwardian periods, the over-frock coat was cut in essentially the same way as the frock coat that was worn under it, although it would be larger overall to accommodate the frock-coat worn underneath.

 Like the frock coat, the over-frock would typically be single-breasted, with step lapels for informal occasions like business, and double-breasted with pointed lapels for formal occasions – weddings, funerals, balls, etc. The top-frock was usually double breasted.
 The formal variety was sometimes called a Prince Albert overcoat.

 The Prince Albert top frock, from the later half of the 19th century, originally had a three-inch-wide velvet collar, and flap pockets at the hip, until 1893, when it became even more fitted, longer, and double-breasted.

 Description

 Both the top-frock and over-frock coats were woollen, like most male garments of the time, and were made in varying weights, ranging from just 14oz for mild-weather topcoats, to 20 or 30oz for really cold weather.
 Wool was not a prerequisite, but was the most common material, and came in a range of qualities, the finest being that of a Merino sheep.
 Any material might be used, at a greater cost, including cashmere (from the Kashmir goat), angora (from the Angora rabbit), alpaca, or huarizo (from a hybrid of alpaca and llama).

 Evening over-frock coats, worn over Evening dress could be made from Mohair (from the Angora goat), which produced an additional sheen.
 Evening over-frocks often have silk revers, like the dress coat worn underneath.

-Both could be lined on the inside with fur of animals ranging from nutria or rabbit to silver fox or Imperial sable, depending on the owner's means and preferences.
-To order coat lined in sable, beaver, seal, or mink from one's tailor would be prohibitively expensive for most, and to own one would mark one as a person of immense wealth and status.
+Both coats could be lined on the inside with fur of animals ranging from nutria or rabbit to silver fox or Imperial sable, depending on the owner's means and preferences.
+To order a coat lined in sable, beaver, seal, or mink from one's tailor would be prohibitively expensive for most, and to own one would mark one as a person of immense wealth and status.

 The collars were very often velvet for warmth.
 Silk velvet was most expensive, while velvets made from cotton or other materials were more affordable.